Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Acknowledgments

 The author would like to thank Prof. A.S.Vasudeva Murthy, Tata Institute of Fundamental Research - Centre for Applicable Mathematics, Bangalore and Prof. C.S.
-Jog, Department of Mechanical Engineering, Indian Institute of Science, Bangalore for giving constructive comments and suggestions which helped to improve the quality of manuscript.
+Jog, Department of Mechanical Engineering, Indian Institute of Science, Bangalore for giving constructive comments and suggestions which helped to improve the quality of the manuscript.
+The author is also grateful to the reviewers for their valuable suggestions.